 So here are five of my favorite Roger Moore Bond moments where he’s never out-shone by even his craziest rides…

-I hated the idiotic invisible car in Die Another Day but this Submarine car was brilliant!
-The thing w/ Moore’s Bond action movies is I never felt like there’s ever any real danger to him or his Bond girl, so it was really in the spirit of fun.
+I hated the idiotic invisible car in Die Another Day but this Submarine car in The Spy Who Loved Me was brilliant!
+The thing with Moore’s Bond action movies is I never felt like there’s ever any real danger to him or his Bond girl, so it was really in the spirit of fun.
 I love his cheeky expression as he dropped the fish out of the window when the car went up shore, ha!

 Who doesn’t love the Gondola scene!!
 It’s the most absurd, ridiculous scene ever but never fails to make me laugh.
 Again, Moore’s smug expression as he rode that Gondola through San Marco, as everyone’s jaws dropped to the floor, is the most brilliant part about it.

 For Your Eyes Only is perhaps my fave Moore’s Bond flicks.
 I must’ve watched it over a dozen times growing up and THIS Citroen scene is undoubtedly one of my all time fave Bond car chases.
 My mom and two brothers actually rented a Citroen in Bali once and that thing is really a piece of sh*t, ahah.
 The idea of Bond riding this yellow rinky dink of a car when his Lotus blew up, riding down a Greek country side with a stunningly beautiful Bond girl as henchmen in Peugeots are hot on their tail… it’s an absolute classic!
 “Love a drive in the country, don’t you?”
 Only Sir Roger could deliver it so perfectly!